-Speaking to a crowd of lung cancer survivors and their families at a recent celebratory brunch, former NFL player Chris Draft praised the strength of everyone in the room, and called Jeffrey Schneider, MD, Chief of Oncology/Hematology and the Director of the Lung Cancer Program at Winthrop, a fighter.
+Speaking to a crowd of lung cancer survivors and their families at a recent celebratory brunch, former NFL player Chris Draft praised the strength of everyone in the room, and called Jeffrey Schneider, MD, Chief of Oncology/Hematology and the Director of the Lung Cancer Program at NYU Winthrop, a fighter.

 "I know this man fights for you every day," said Mr. Draft, who played for the Chicago Bears, San Francisco 49ers, Atlanta Falcons, Carolina Panthers, St. Louis Rams and Buffalo Bills during a 12-year NFL career.